esteban-cb/usdc-pickleball/README.md

 ## Features

 - Create and manage pickleball tournaments
-- Register for events with USDC payments
+- Register for events with USDC payments (coming soon)
 - DUPR rating integration
 - ENS and Base name resolution
 - Real-time registration updates
 - Event filtering by format, skill level, and price range
 - Dark mode support

+## Important Notes

+- This is a development version that works locally only
+- Registration data is stored in-memory and will be cleared on server restart
+- Database setup is required for persistent storage

 ## Tech Stack